Fife was represented at a special Drumhead Service at Edinburgh Castle on Sunday to commemorate the centenary of World War One.

 The multi-faith ceremony on the castle esplanade marked the start of the five-year Scottish Commemorations Programme.

-The service also featured troops from all three and was accompanied by music from three military bands, two cadet bands, three choirs and around 200 massed pipes and drums.
+The service was accompanied by music from three military bands, two cadet bands, three choirs and around 200 massed pipes and drums.

 Provost Jim Leishman and several councillors represented Fife at the event, which was also attended by First Minister Alex Salmond and Scottish Secretary Alistair Carmichael, civic and religious leaders, Armed Forces representatives and veterans and around 5500 members of the public.

-Drums were assembled to represent an alter and draped with the colours of the three services, replicating those held by servicemen in the field a century ago.
+Drums were assembled to represent an altar and draped with colours, replicating the services held by servicemen in the field a century ago.

-Despite heavy rain, people remained at Holyrood Park to watch in silence as a lone piper played while walking among the headstones.
+Despite the heavy rain, many people remained at the park to hear a lone piper walk among the graves and lay their own tributes at the headstones.

 Provost Leishman laid a wreath on behalf of Fife.